September 13th, 2022

 - El Dorado East Regional Park: This natural space near downtown Long Beach is a popular hotspot and favorite escape from busy city life.
 Admire the lake, walk, fish, ride your bike, or have a picnic in the grass.

-- Shoreline Aquatic Park: Near downtown and on the water, this park has plenty of picnic areas and features beautiful views of the shoreline.
+- Shoreline Aquatic Park: Near downtown and on the water, this park has plenty of picnic areas and beautiful shoreline views.

-- Bixby Park: Featuring a community center, playgrounds, and sports facilities.
+- Bixby Park: Features a community center, playgrounds, and sports facilities.

-- Signal Hill Trail: A popular and difficult hiking trail that offers awesome views of the city once you get to the top.
-The trail is 1.9 miles long and descends almost 500 feet.
+- Signal Hill Trail: A popular and challenging hiking trail that offers incredible city views once you get to the top.
+The course is 1.9 miles long and descends almost 500 feet.

-- Hilltop Park: Offering cool views of Long Beach and downtown Los Angeles, you can even see the Hollywood Sign.
+- Hilltop Park: Offering fantastic views of Long Beach and downtown Los Angeles, you can see the Hollywood Sign.
 A great place to bring the dog.